 Academic Quality

-Our rankings consider academic quality factors such as student retention rates, graduation rates, and full-time faculty ratios.
-Low student-to-faculty ratios also tend to correlate with high academic quality, so AffordableCollegesOnline.org also considers this data when ranking schools. -
+Our rankings consider academic quality criteria such as student retention rates, graduation rates, and the number of full-time faculty.
+Low student-to-faculty ratios correlate with high academic quality, so ACO considers this data when ranking schools.

 School Affordability

 Since our site serves users seeking affordable higher education options, school affordability is weighted at 60% in our ranking system.
-We assess affordability based on many factors, including number of financial aid recipients, average amount of financial aid received per student, and median student debt. -
+We assess affordability based on many factors, including the number of financial aid recipients, the average amount of financial aid received per student, and the median student debt.

 School Reputation